Luzon buttonquail

 The Luzon buttonquail (Turnix worcesteri) or Worcester's buttonquail, is a species of bird in the family Turnicidae.
 It is endemic to the island of Luzon in the Philippines.
 Its natural habitat is tropical high-altitude grassland.
 This is the most mysterious bird of Luzon as there has only been 1 sighting in 2009 of a trapped individual being sold for bushmeat.

 Description and taxonomy

-EBird describes the bird as "A fairly small, rare, little-known ground bird from the highland grasslands of Luzon.
-Overall brown, heavily patterned with dark-centered feathers overlaid with pale buff streaking.
-Shows variable amounts of rufous on the underparts, more extensive in the female, and some white in the throat and belly.
-Occurs together with Barred and Spotted Buttonquails and Blue-breasted Quail, but Luzon is somewhat smaller than those, especially Spotted, and has a thick, silver bill."

-It is named after American manager and zoologist Dean Conant Worcester (1866-1924).
+The Luzon buttonquail was formally described in 1904 by the Australian/American ornithologist Richard Crittenden McGregor as Turnix worcesteri based on a specimen purchased in the Quinta Market, Manila that had probably come from Parañaque, Luzon.
+McGregor chose the specific epithet to honour the American zoologist Dean Conant Worcester.

 This species is monotypic but is sometimes considered conspecific with the Sumba buttonquail and the Common buttonquail it is distinguished from latter by plumage with a much blacker crown and dorsal feathers, much smaller size and, white chin and upper throat for females.